rexali/Bazz-Solutions-Test/README.md

 # Test: Unit Test

+  1. Note: Before you run the test make sure you stop the server
-Run in your terminal: npm test
+  2. Then in your command terminal: npm test

 # Endpoint Documentation : Bazz Solutions Test Endpoints